uw-dims/dims-finalreport/docs/source/recommendations.rst

 compatability of installed components and subcomponents, be they package contents, libraries, or supported programs and utilities.

+While this recommendation sounds simple, it is not.
+This task is made difficult by the choices of supported base operating system(s) made by each of the open source security tools you want to integrate.
+Great care needs to be taken in making the decisions of which operating systems to support balanced with available expertise in the team for dealing with required debugging and configuration management tasks.

 Using a configuration management program like Ansible helps by expressing installation steps using different Ansible modules or plays, though it does require engineering discipline to deal with complexity (above and beyond what a Bash script would entail, for example) and to ensure the right plays work the right way on the right operating system.
-This could mean maintaining a large set of group variables (one for each alternative operating system), using variables in inclusion directives to select from those alternatives, and/or using "Ansible facts" derived at run time with logic (e.g., ``when: ansible_os_family == "Debian"`` as a qualifier in a playbook)
+This could mean maintaining a large set of group variables (one for each alternative operating system), using variables in inclusion directives to select from those alternatives, and/or using "Ansible facts" derived at run time with logic (e.g., ``when: ansible_os_family == "Debian"`` as a qualifier in a playbook) Developing Ansible playbooks in a modular way that can easily accomodate generalized support for multiple operating systems (e.g., using a "plug-in" style model) is a more sophisticated way of writing playbooks that requires a greater level of expertise in all who are writing the playbooks.
+Such expertise, or institutional support for employee training to achieve it, are not always available.

 .. _standardVM: